 You might have heard of affirmations and that they can be really powerful, but do you know why?
-The messages that we send ourselves influence the way that we feel about ourselves.
-They are an amazing tool for kids to use to improve wellbeing, boost self-esteem, encourage creative thinking, decrease stress, and help to develop a positive inner voice.
+The messages we send ourselves influence how we feel about ourselves.
+They are an amazing tool for kids to improve wellbeing, boost self-esteem, encourage creative thinking, decrease stress, and help develop a positive inner voice.
 We can start by affirming our kids ourselves.

 An affirmation is a short, powerful statement.
 Delivered with a light-hearted tone and paired with a hug, an affirmation can help your kids to be resilient, strong, and ready to face challenges.